markquinn12/readAndOuputJsonWithNode/README.md

 **Note:** When running the above statements in SQL developer you need to run the statements using F5.
 If you click on the "Run Statement" button it will not create the json output.

 ##Utility installation
 Run the below command to install globally.
-This will install the files checked into this project on GITHUB and allow us to run the utility using the keyword: convertjsontodataset
+This will install the files checked into this project on GITHUB and allow us to run the utility using the keyword: convertjson

 npm install markquinn12/readAndOuputJsonWithNode -g